sjonesyodle/Cluster/readme.md

 ## Pub/Sub

 This is the fun part.
-Each Cluster has it's own set of messages for Subscribing to and Publishing to.
-One Cluster cannot interact with another's Pub/Sub messages.
+Each Cluster has it's own set of messages for Subscribing and Publishing.
+One Cluster, nor it's Modules can interact with another's Pub/Sub messages.

 Within each Module, you can Subscribe to a message like so: